Anthony Trollope: Biography

-In 1827, his mother Frances Trollope moved to America with Trollope's three younger siblings, to Nashoba Commune.
-After that failed, she opened a bazaar in Cincinnati, which proved unsuccessful.
+In 1827, his mother, Frances Trollope, moved to America, to the Nashoba Commune in Tennessee, along with his three younger siblings.
+After that venture failed, she opened a bazaar in Cincinnati, Ohio, which also failed.
 Thomas Trollope joined them for a short time before returning to the farm at Harrow, but Anthony stayed in England throughout.

-His mother returned in 1831 and rapidly made a name for herself as a writer, soon earning a good income.
+Anthony Trollope's mother returned in 1831 and rapidly made a name for herself as a writer, soon earning a good income.
 His father's affairs, however, went from bad to worse.
-He gave up his legal practice entirely and failed to make enough income from farming to pay rents to his landlord, Lord Northwick.
+He gave up his legal practice entirely and failed to make enough income from farming to pay rent to his landlord, Lord Northwick.
 In 1834, he fled to Belgium to avoid arrest for debt.
 The whole family moved to a house near Bruges, where they lived entirely on Frances's earnings.

-In Belgium, Anthony was offered a commission in an Austrian cavalry regiment.
-To accept it, he needed to learn French and German; he had a year in which to acquire these languages.
-To learn them without expense to himself and his family, he took a position as an usher (assistant master) in a school in Brussels, which position made him the tutor of 30 boys.
-After six weeks of this, however, he received an offer of a clerkship in the General Post Office, obtained through a family friend.
-He returned to London in the autumn of 1834 to take up this post.
+In Belgium, Anthony Trollope was offered a commission in an Austrian cavalry regiment.
+To accept it, he needed to learn French and German; he had a year in which to do so.
+To acquire these languages without expense to himself and his family, he became an usher (assistant master) in a school in Brussels, making him the tutor of 30 boys.
+After six weeks there, however, he was offered a clerkship in the General Post Office, obtained through a family friend.
+Accepting this post, he returned to London in the autumn of 1834.
 Thomas Trollope died the following year.

-According to Trollope, "the first seven years of my official life were neither creditable to myself nor useful to the public service."
+According to Anthony Trollope, "the first seven years of my official life were neither creditable to myself nor useful to the public service."
 At the Post Office, he acquired a reputation for unpunctuality and insubordination.
-A debt of £12 to a tailor fell into the hands of a moneylender and grew to over £200; the lender regularly visited Trollope at his work to demand payments.
-Trollope hated his work, but saw no alternative and lived in constant fear of dismissal.
+A debt of £12 to a tailor fell into the hands of a moneylender and grew to more than £200; the lender regularly visited Trollope at his workplace to demand payments.
+Trollope hated his job, but he saw no alternative to it and lived in constant fear of dismissal.